Sep 12th, 2025

 • Construction Safety – Scaffolding, ladders, electrical work, fall protection.

-• General Industry Standards – Machine safety, ergonomics, noise levels, chemical hazards.
+• General Industry Standards – Safety to machinery, ergonomics, noise levels, chemical exposures.

 • Healthcare Regulations – Bloodborne pathogens, patient handling, infection control.